-- People from the 12 Tribal Nations of Montana are all different; they eat different food, wear different clothes and live in different places.
-They are not all the same. - People from one tribe can be different, too. - Different (traditional) food is eaten and prepared for special celebrations. - Different (traditional) clothing is sewn and prepared for special celebrations. - Different (traditional) shelter and lodging is prepared for special celebrations.
+- People from the 12 Tribal Nations of Montana are all different; they may eat different food, they may wear different clothes and they may live in different places.
+They are not all the same. - People amongst one tribe may be different from one another in their hair color and facial features. - Different (traditional) food is eaten and prepared for special celebrations. - Different (traditional) clothing is sewn and prepared for special celebrations. - Different (traditional) shelter and lodging is prepared for special celebrations.